 6. 06

-Only A-to-D rated properties will be allowed as furnished tourist accommodations.
+Only homes rated A to D may be rented as furnished tourist accommodation.

-Mark these dates in your calendar.
-Each missed deadline can result in penalties.
-Our Airbnb concierge in Nice supports Côte d'Azur hosts in keeping up with these regulatory developments.
+Note these dates in your calendar.
+Every missed deadline can lead to penalties.
+Our Airbnb concierge service in Nice supports owners on the Côte d'Azur in tracking these regulatory changes.

 Frequently asked questions

-Two texts structure the regulations.
-The ELAN Act (loi ELAN, 2018) sets the 90-day limit for primary residences.
-The Le Meur Act (loi Le Meur, 2024) adds mandatory registration, the DPE requirement and expanded powers for mayors.
+Two texts shape the regulation.
+The ELAN law (2018) sets the 90-day cap for primary residences.
+The Le Meur law (2024) adds mandatory registration, the EPC and expanded powers for mayors.

-In 2026, tourist furnished accommodations in tight-market zones must have a DPE rating of A to E. G-rated properties have already been banned since 2025.
-F-rated properties will be excluded in 2028, then E-rated ones in 2034.
+In 2026, furnished tourist rentals in high-demand areas must display an EPC rated A to E. Homes rated G are already banned since 2025.
+F ratings will be excluded in 2028, then E in 2034.

-Yes, but under strict conditions in large cities: obtaining a change-of-use authorisation from the town hall, complying with any neighbourhood quotas and displaying a compliant DPE (rating A to E).
+Yes, but under strict conditions in major cities: obtaining a change-of-use authorisation from the town hall, respecting any quotas in your district and displaying a compliant EPC (rating A to E).

 Sources